Abdullah-Mian/QuizMasterPro/Readme.md

 ## Notes
 - The application includes sleep functions for simulating real-time updates.
 - The `clearScreen` function is used to clear the console screen for better user experience.
+- For Changelogs, refer to the changelog.html file included.

 # Made with Love By Abdullah, Faizan, and Ali ♥‿♥